-Early College is a dual enrollment program where high school students take college courses for both college and high school credit.
-Early College Students are charged half of tuition and no fees, although students are responsible for books and supplies.
+Early College Online and On-Campus are dual enrollment programs where high school students take college courses for both college and high school credit.
+Early College On-Campus students are charged half of tuition and no fees, Early College Online students are charges \$150 per course.
+Students are responsible to pay for books and supplies.
 The earned college credits not only satisfy your high school requirements for graduation but may be applied directly towards a degree at Lakes Region Community College (LRCC) they may transfer to another college or university.